Feeding laminitic horses or ponies

 Limit Starch and Sugar for Cushing’s Disease

+Horses suffering with Cushing’s usually become overweight or underweight showing regional adiposity.
+This shows as fat deposits along the shoulders and tailhead, a cresty neck, etc. that results from insulin resistance.
+Reducing circulating insulin levels is key to managing the diet and the condition.
 Since the body releases insulin in response to elevated blood glucose levels, avoid high starch/sugar feeds.
 If your Cushing’s horse is overweight, avoid restricting his diet entirely.
 You can remove concentrates, but restricting hay is the worst thing you can do as hunger will cause stress.
 Furthermore, the elevated insulin levels prevent your horse from burning body fat, so you defeat your purpose.
 Alternatively, provide free-choice low NSC hay alongside Lami Low-Cal diet feed balancer.
-It has a starch/sugar combined feed value of just 8.8% and no added iron, ideal for Cushing’s.
+It has a starch/sugar combined feed value of just 8.8% and no added iron, making it safe for Cushing’s.

-When feeding laminitic horses or those with Cushing’s, it’s good practice to have your hay analysed so you know what your they are eating.
+When feeding laminitic horses or those with Cushing’s, it’s good practice to have your hay analysed.
+This will enable you to know exactly what your horse’s starch/sugar intake is.
 Look for forage that has an NSC value of preferably less than 10%.
-Soaking for up to an hour will remove some of the sugar – just remember to discard the water.
+Soaking for up to an hour will help remove some of the sugar – just remember to discard the water.

-However, underweight Cushing’s horses or ponies oten need more calories than hay can provide.
+Underweight Cushing’s horses or ponies, however, often need more calories than hay can provide.
 So consider using a low-starch feed such as unmolassed beet pulp, together with Fibregenix Platinum Pro or Prime Original.

 Maintaining fibre for any laminitic prone horse or pony prone is vital but it must be controlled to limit sugar/calories.
 Ideally, the horse or pony should be kept off pasture during any high risk periods (Spring/Autumn).
 Instead, turn out into a bare paddock with sufficient soaked hay to reduce the soluble carbohydrate content and calories.
 You can then feed adequate amounts so that your horse/pony receives enough fibre to keep his gut working efficiently.
 Alternatively, use a grazing muzzle or employ strip grazing to reduce the amount of grass consumed.
 This method allows for continued daily turnout.